binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 **AppArmor LSM in Docker**

 If you intend to use [AppArmor](http://wiki.apparmor.net/index.php/QuickProfileLanguage), make sure it is installed, and you have a policy loaded (`apparmor_parser -r [/path/to/your_policy]`) and enforced (`aa-enforce`).
 AppArmor policy's are created using the [profile language](http://wiki.apparmor.net/index.php/ProfileLanguage).
 Docker will automatically generate and load a default AppArmor policy `docker-default` when you run a container.
-If you want to override the policy, you do this with the `--security-opt` flag like: `docker run --security-opt apparmor=your_policy [container-name]` providing your policy is loaded as mentioned above.
-Further details available on the [apparmor page](https://docs.docker.com/engine/security/apparmor/) of Dockers Secure Engine.
+If you want to override the policy, you do this with the `--security-opt` flag, like:
+`docker run --security-opt apparmor=your_policy [container-name]`
+providing your policy is loaded as mentioned above.
+There are further details available on the [apparmor page](https://docs.docker.com/engine/security/apparmor/) of Dockers Secure Engine.

 **SELinux LSM in Docker**

-The Red Hat, Fedora, others distributions ship with SELinux policies for Docker.
+Red Hat, Fedora, and some other distributions ship with SELinux policies for Docker.
 Many other distros such as Debian require an install.
 SELinux needs to be [installed and configured](https://wiki.debian.org/SELinux/Setup) on Debian.

 SELinux support for the Docker daemon is [disabled by default](https://github.com/GDSSecurity/Docker-Secure-Deployment-Guidelines) and needs to be [enabled](https://docs.docker.com/engine/reference/commandline/dockerd/) with the following command: